 - serve food and drinks

 - answer questions about the menu and take orders

 - clear tables and clean the restaurant

-- polish cutlery and glasses
+- clean and polish cutlery and glasses

 - restock food and drinks.